CLUB PROFILEClub Profile

 In the 2017 season, under the leadership of manager Yoshiyuki SHINODA, the team aimed for the J1 League title with the slogan "TOKYO GRIT ~All Strength~" and made major reinforcements.
 They started the season with consecutive wins, but were unable to accumulate points as planned and could not ride the wave.
 In addition, they were eliminated in the 2nd round of the Emperor's Cup and the quarter-finals of the Levain Cup.
 In September, manager SHINODA resigned and coach Takayoshi AMMA took over the top team, but the team could not regain their momentum and finished the season with 40 points in 13th place in the J1 League.
 Also, long-time leader Naohiro ISHIKAWA retired after this season, while Yuhei TOKUNAGA announced his transfer.
 On the other hand, Rei HIRAKAWA and Takefusa KUBO were promoted from FC Tokyo U-18 to the top team in the middle of the season.
 It was a season where they took a step forward towards a new challenge.

-The 2018 season, which marked the 20th anniversary of the club's founding, was a time to return to the basics and start a new challenge in order to achieve the team's growth and be loved by many.
-Under the leadership of new coach Kenta Hasegawa, the team started its journey.
-Although they had a slow start, they accumulated points from the 4th match onwards and finished the first half of the season in 2nd place.
-However, they struggled to accumulate points in the league matches after the 21st round, and despite fighting for the championship and a spot in the ACL until the end, they finished the season in 6th place with 50 points.
-They also failed to win the Levain Cup and the Emperor's Cup, but the players never gave up and showed their fighting spirit on the pitch.
-Additionally, this season marked the retirement of Yohei Kajiyama, who had worn the number 10 jersey and made significant contributions to the team for a long time.
+The 2018 season, which marked the 20th anniversary of the club's founding, was a time to return to our roots and aim to become a strong and beloved team as we embark on new challenges and the team's growth.
+Under the guidance of new coach Kenta HASEGAWA, the team started their journey.
+Although we had a slow start, we accumulated points from the 4th section and finished the first half of the season in 2nd place.
+However, from the 21st section of the league onwards, we were unable to accumulate points as we had hoped and ended the season in 6th place with 50 points.
+We fought until the end for the championship and a spot in the ACL, but unfortunately fell short.
+We also did not win the Levain Cup or the Emperor's Cup, but the players never gave up and showed their fighting spirit on the pitch.
+This season also marked the retirement of Yohei KAJIYAMA, who had worn the number 10 jersey and played an active role for a long time.

 Former Managers